 We welcome you to make an appointment with us.
 We can discuss your goals and what you would like to achieve through one or some of our treatments.

-To arrange a confidential injecting consultation with our highly-experienced Senior Injecting Nurse Sandra Wallace.
+To arrange a confidential treatment consultation with our highly-experienced Senior Nurse Sandra Wallace.
 Just send Email or Phone (03) 8849 1400 to arrange an appointment.

 What Next?

 Our Specialist Plastic Surgeons, Injectors and Dermal Clinicians customise surgery and treatments for each patient to suit their particular condition, their desired outcomes and the approach that will work best for a natural, long-lasting result.
-For more information on the call our Patient Care Team on (03) 8849 1400 or email us at reception@cocoruby.com.au
+For more information on the call our reception on (03) 8849 1400 or email us at reception@cocoruby.com.au

 Book today for a facial consultation and start on a skin rejuvenation or scar treatment plan.